 The therapy has the added benefit of reducing some of the symptoms of aging that plague women, such as fatigue, decreased libido and mood swings.

-Paul Savage, M.D., lead physician of Agenixs, an anti-aging medical practice in Chicago, is helping women get a more consistent dose of this therapy with hormone pellets.
+Paul Savage, M.D., lead physician of Agenixs, an integrative medicine medical practice in Chicago, is helping women get a more consistent dose of this therapy with hormone pellets.

 “The pellets have helped me with anxiety, weight loss, libido, mental clarity.
 It’s like night and day,” said Stacy Miller, 44, who struggled with menopausal symptoms after a hysterectomy, until she started the therapy with Dr. Savage six years ago.